Hombre2014/JS_Capstone_project/README.md

 - You should build these interfaces:
   - The home page.
   - The comments popup.
-  - The reservations popup (only for the groups of 3 students).
 - You should follow the layout of the wireframes provided.
 You should personalize the rest of the design including colors, typographies, spacings, etc.
 - Home page
   - When the page loads, the webapp retrieves data from: